 Para athletics javelin throw

-Born in TambaSasayama City, Hyogo Prefecture.
-Was diagnosed with Leber's hereditary optic neuropathy (Leber's disease) in 9th grade (age 15), but undefeated by the visual impairment, she contributed to the team as an athlete, manager, knocker, and head of the cheering squad during her time at Tottori Johoku High School.
-She discovered para athletics javelin throw in an event searching for new para-athletes.
+Joined CCBJI on June 1, 2019.
+Born in Tamba Sasayama City, Hyogo Prefecture.
+Diagnosed with Leber hereditary optic neuropathy (LHON) at the age of 15.
+Unbeaten by his visual impairment, he contributed to the team as an athlete, manager, and head of the cheering squad at a high school famous for baseball (Tottori Johoku High School).
+He then discovered para athletics javelin throw in an event searching for new para-athletes.

 Deaf high jump (Hearing disorder)

 Joined CCBJI on April 1, 2020.
 Born in Maibara City, Shiga Prefecture.
 Encountered with the sporting event of athletic high jump in high school days.
 In the absence of a coach, he developed his competition level through continuous efforts and practices.
 In recognition of his high-school performance, he was selected for “The Nippon Foundation Para-athlete Scholarship" and continued to work hard at the sport at Nippon Sport Science University.

 In order to create an opportunity to think about ideal leadership required in a diverse society with students, one of our para-athletes Haruki Masanari gave a special lecture on “leadership theory” at the Japan University of Economics.
 He spoke about the turning point in his life (before and after becoming disabled) and various experiences as a para-athlete which led him to see that there are various forms of leadership, and communicated to the students the importance of thinking about their role in the team, doing everything they can to carry out their duties, and continuing to take on any challenges.